puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
 Specifying a group RDN will reduce the number of entries that are searched.
 - When you have more than one entry under your base DN with the same lookup value.

 >**Note**: At present, PE only supports a single Base DN.
->
->  * Use of multiple user RDNs or group RDNs is not supported.
+Use of multiple user RDNs or group RDNs is not supported.

-### Verify Directory Server Certificates

-If you select **Connect using SSL** when setting up your external directory connection, your connection to the directory will be encrypted.
-If you would also like to verify the directory server's SSL certificate to ensure that RBAC isn't being subjected to a Man-in-the Middle (MITM) attack, you need to take the additional step of configuring a setting in your HOCON configuration file.

-The RBAC service verifies directory server certificates using a trust store file, in Java Key Store (JKS) or PKCS12 format, that contains the chain of trust for the directory server's certificate.
-This file needs to exist on disk in a location that is readable by the user running the RBAC service.

-To turn on verification:

-1. From the console, navigate to the **Classification** page and select the **PE Console** node group.
-2. Click **Classes** and scroll down to the `puppet_enterprise::profile::console` class.
-3. Click the **Parameter name** drop-down list and select `rbac_ds_trust_chain`.
-4. In **Value**, set the absolute path to the trust store file.
-5. Click **Add parameter** and then click the commit button.
-6. To make the change take affect, run Puppet (`puppet agent -t`).
-Running Puppet will restart pe-console-services.

-Once this value is set, the directory server's certificate will be verified whenever RBAC is configured to connect to the directory server using SSL.

 See [Working with User Roles](./rbac_user_roles.html) for information about managing users and groups.